← Return to Blog

 These are disheartening questions that leave many wondering about voluntourism’s negative effects.
 Don’t be discouraged.

-Said Luke: “When charity and volunteerism are done right — wow, friends!
-In one week, I saw a volunteer nurse a severely malnourished six-year-old with cerebral palsy back to life.
-In three days, I saw a family of four Americans build a house for a struggling Guatemalan family.
-If the Americans had stayed home and sent money, they could have built three more houses.
+"If the Americans had stayed home and sent money, they could have built three more houses.
 But by thinking only in sheer numbers, they would have never built the friendship of understanding that blossomed over those three days of building.
 They would have never fallen into the mutually enlightening relationship that they did.”

 How to Be a Responsible Voluntourist

 Now that we know voluntourism has the potential to be a life-transforming experience for the visited and the visitor, the next question is how we make sure that experience is a positive one for everybody.
-Here are four ways to be a responsible voluntourist.
+Here are six ways to be a responsible voluntourist.

 When picking an international service project, make sure to do plenty of research.
 Not only should you read up on the prominent social, economic, and cultural issues facing your destination, but you should try to find out how international relief efforts have alleviated — or contributed to — those challenges.

-Next, learn which voluntourism organizations are providing aid to address these issues.
-Do these organizations offer volunteer opportunities that align well with your skill set?
-When you’ve found a few organizations that could be a good fit, find out their mission, values, and relevant financial information (more on this is a minute).
+When you’ve found a few organizations that could be a good fit, find out their mission, values, and relevant financial information.
 Most nonprofits share those details on their website or provide them if you ask.
 If they can’t provide this information, look for a different organization with a reputation you can be confident about.

 Here are a few questions to ask before committing to a voluntourism trip: